Hugues6221394/oracle_sql_tests/README.md

 ![Conceptual Diagram](Conceptual Diagram.png)

-## Explanations of the Results and Transactions
+Explanations of the Results and Transactions

-1. **Table Creation**: The `Employees` and `Departments` tables were successfully created, defining relationships between employees and their departments.
+1. Table Creation: The `Employees` and `Departments` tables were successfully created, defining relationships between employees and their departments.
 The `dept_id` in the `Employees` table is a foreign key referencing the `Departments` table, enforcing referential integrity.

-2. **Data Insertion**: Several records were inserted into the tables.
+2. Data Insertion: Several records were inserted into the tables.
 For instance, employee John Doe was assigned to the HR department, and later moved to the Finance department using an `UPDATE` statement.

-3. **Joins**: The `JOIN` query combines the `Employees` and `Departments` tables to display employee details along with their respective department names, providing meaningful insights into the organizational structure.
+3. Joins: The `JOIN` query combines the `Employees` and `Departments` tables to display employee details along with their respective department names, providing meaningful insights into the organizational structure.

-4. **Update and Delete Operations**: Changes were made to the database through the `UPDATE` and `DELETE` statements, demonstrating how data can be modified or removed efficiently.
+4. Update and Delete Operations: Changes were made to the database through the `UPDATE` and `DELETE` statements, demonstrating how data can be modified or removed efficiently.